MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/Linux-Package-Repository-for-Microsoft-Software.md

 ---
-title: Linux Package Repository for Microsoft Software
+title: Linux Software Repository for Microsoft Products
-description: This document describes how to use and install Microsoft's Linux software packages. ms.custom: na ms.prod: ms.service: na
+description: This document describes how to use and install Linux software packages for Microsoft products. ms.custom: na ms.prod: ms.service: na